 The sea ice cover has been retrieved using satellite observations for over 30 years now.
 The actual development of the sea ice cover can be seen in the monthly mean sea ice concentration anomaly map to the right.
 These are based on ASI algorithm SSM/I - SSM/IS sea ice concentration data and are calculated relative to the period 1992-2001.

-Animations of the anomalies for the period 199201-201304 are shown here for the Arctic and the Antarctic.
+Animations of the anomalies for the period 199201-201502 are shown here for the Arctic and the Antarctic.
 Note that we display NEGATIVE sea ice anomalies in red because these correspond to POSITIVE temperature anomalies and vice versa for positive sea ice anomalies which are given in blue.
 The black line denotes the mean ice extent (ice concentration at least 5%) of the respective month for the reference period 1992-2001.
 Anomalies are shown for the ice extent (ice concentration at least 5%) of the respective month and year.

 The sea ice concentration or sea ice area fraction is usually given in % and is the percentage fraction of a known area (e.g. a grid cell) covered by sea ice.

 Common parameters are also the total sea ice extent and area (in km²) covered by sea ice.
 Examples or the actual development of these parameters are given at the top right of this web page and further down at the right hand side.

 Please take a look at the recently launched web page of the Polar Prediction Project, based on an initiative between WRCP and WWRP.

 Please also check out the webpages of the National Snow and Ice Data Centre (NSIDC), where one can in particular find information about the sea ice index, the monthly mean sea ice cover and its anomaly.